rcrdk/github-blog/README.md

 # 📝 GitHub Blog
-I developed this project as a challenge of my latest studies of React lessons on [Rocketseat](https://www.rocketseat.com.br).
+I developed this project as a challenge of my latest studies on React lessons at [Rocketseat](https://www.rocketseat.com.br).

 <br>